Cataplexy: Mechanism

 In this simplified brain circuit, damage to orexin-secreting neurons in the hypothalamus can lead to inhibition of motor neurons, thus lowering muscle tone.

 Cataplexy is considered secondary when it is due to specific lesions in the brain that cause a depletion of the hypocretin neurotransmitter.
 Secondary cataplexy is associated with specific lesions located primarily in the lateral and posterior hypothalamus.
-Cataplexy due to brainstem lesions is uncommon particularly when seen in isolation.
-The lesions include tumors of the brain or brainstem and arterio-venous malformations.
+Cataplexy due to brainstem lesions is uncommon, particularly when seen in isolation.
+The lesions include tumors of the brain or brainstem and arteriovenous malformations.
 Some of the tumors include astrocytoma, glioblastoma, glioma, and subependymoma.
-These lesions can be visualized with brain imaging, however in their early stages they can be missed.
+These lesions can be visualized with brain imaging, although in their early stages they can be missed in imaging.
 Other conditions in which cataplexy can be seen include ischemic events, multiple sclerosis, head injury, paraneoplastic syndromes, infections such as encephalitis, and more rarely Niemann Pick disease.
 Cataplexy may also occur transiently or permanently due to lesions of the hypothalamus that were caused by surgery, especially in difficult tumor resections.
 These lesions or generalized processes disrupt the hypocretin neurons and their pathways.
 The neurological process behind the lesion impairs pathways controlling the normal inhibition of muscle tone drop, consequently resulting in muscle atonia.